kueckelheim/prompt-middleware/context/context.md

 - Use Arrow Functions: Prefer arrow functions for their simplicity and cleaner syntax.
 - Use **async/await**: Opt for async/await over callbacks or .then() for better readability in asynchronous code.
 - **Avoid Classes**: Prefer functions over classes unless absolutely necessary.
+- Use modern es6 programming standards and formatting

 ## Style and Tone